plots updated 2-10-19

 Nonresidential Buildings inflation, during the rapid growth period of five years from 2004-2008, averaged 8% per year.
 Inflation averaged near 4% per year for the 4 years 2014-2017.

 Several indices for Nonresidential Buildings have averaged 4% to 4.5% over the last five years and have reached over 5% in the last three years.
 Nonresidential buildings inflation totaled 18% in the last four years.
 Input indices that do not track whole building cost would indicate inflation for those four years at only 10%, much less than real final cost.
 For a $100 million project escalated over those four years, that’s a difference of $8 million, potentially underestimating cost.
 My forecast shows nonresidential buildings spending in 2018 will reach the fastest rate of growth in three years, which historically leads to accelerated inflation.
-Anticipate construction inflation for nonresidential buildings for 2018 and 2019 near a growth rate of 5% to 5.5%, rather than the long term average of 3.5%-4%.
+Anticipate construction inflation for nonresidential buildings for 2018 and 2019 between 4.5% to 5.5%, rather than the long term average of 3.5% to 4.0%.

 Non-building infrastructure indices are so unique to the type of work that individual specific infrastructure indices must be used to adjust cost of work.
 The FHWA highway index increased 17% from 2010 to 2014, stayed flat from 2015-2017, then increased 5%+ in 2018.
 The IHS Pipeline and LNG indices are down 25% from 2014 to 2017.
 Coal, gas, and wind power generation indices have gone up only 6% in seven years.
 Refineries and petrochemical facilities have dropped 5% in 4 years but 2018 regained the level of 2013.
 Input costs to infrastructure are down slightly from the post recession highs, but most have increased in the last year.
 Input cost to Highways are up 4.7% and to the Power sector are up 5.8% in 2017.
 Work in Transportation and Pipeline projects is increasing rapidly in 2017 and 2018.

 Infrastructure indices registered 2% to 4% gains in 2017.
 Anticipate a minimum of 3.5% to 4.5% inflation for 2018 with the potential to go higher in rapidly expanding markets, such as power or highway.